RuxinMa/packpilot/Project_Docs/PRD-LS1.md

 ##### Task Assignment
 a.
 The system shall allow the manager to assign packing tasks to warehouse workers.

 b.
-Each task will include specific item details (ID, size, direction, special notes (e.g., fragile)).
+Each task will include specific item details (Item Name, Size (Format: Length*Width*Height), Direction, and Note).

 c.
-The system can set the size of the container directly.
+The manager initiates task assignment by clicking the "Assign Task" button, which displays an item selection window.

 d.
-The manager can go ahead and tick the items in the task when assigning the task.
+The manager must select at least one item before proceeding; the "Continue" button remains disabled until selection.

 e.
-Prior to submitting a task assignment, a confirmation window should pop up to ensure the accuracy.
+Upon clicking "Continue", a task assignment popup appears with:
+  - Auto-generated Task Name (uneditable)
+  - Worker selection dropdown (mandatory)
+  - Container dimensions: Length, Width, Height (all mandatory fields)
+  - "Assign" button (enabled only when all required fields are completed)

+f.
+Clicking "Assign" confirms the task, saves it to the database, and removes assigned items from the item list.

 ##### Task History
 a.
-The system should allow the manager to see the history of previously assigned tasks and the manager should be able to view the details of each task.
+The system shall allow the manager to view the history of previously assigned tasks by clicking the "Task History" button.

 b.
-Managers can use this feature to delete or re-assign tasks.
+The Task History popup displays:
+  - Task Name
+  - Worker
+  - Workload
+  - Status (Completed/Assigned)

 c.
-Managers can see the progress of each task.
+Managers can monitor the progress and status of all tasks.

 ##### Console Area
 a.
 Assign Task: Once selected, a pop-up window displays available warehouse workers and packing task assignments.